Incheon Queer Culture Festival

-Incheon Queer Culture Festival (Incheon Queer Culture Festival) is a sexual minority festival and cultural festival in South Korea.
+Incheon Queer Culture Festival is a sexual minority festival and cultural festival in South Korea.
 It started on September 8, 2018 in Jung-gu, Incheon Metropolitan City.
 The second festival was held on August 31, 2019 at Bupyeong Station Bukbu Square.
 It is also called Inqui for short.

 1st Festival

 Although the Dong-gu Office did not permit the location, the police reported the gathering, and there was friction with residents who opposed it and tried to block it.
 Due to the clash with the opposing side, they were unable to set up booths, and the opposing side also obstructed the setting up of stalls.
 However, some of the participating groups temporarily set up stalls in the plaza and held the event.
 The march did not march the entire originally planned route, but only marched a part of it at a slow pace.

 Progress

 The organizing committee completed the rally report, planning to hold the Incheon Queer Culture Festival at the Dong Incheon Station North Square and the parade to march around Dong Incheon Station, but the Incheon Metropolitan City Dong-gu Office notified that the event would not be permitted at the Dong Incheon Station Square due to the lack of safety personnel and parking.
 In response, the organizing committee filed an administrative appeal against the Dong-gu Office's action.

 The organizing committee was unable to proceed with the event at the Dong Incheon Station plaza, which was not permitted to be used, and A separate street parade was planned to be held, but the Pride parade, which started from Dong Incheon Station and returned to it, was canceled due to obstruction by those opposing the event, and some participants and equipment were unable to enter the venue.
 At that time, some members of certain religious groups and believers engaged in physical violence and verbal abuse.
 Some of those who participated in the protest against the march were booked on charges of obstructing a legally reported assembly.